mdsol/mauth-client-rust/README.md

 ## mauth-client

-This crate allows users of the Hyper crate for making HTTP requests to sign those requests with the MAuth protocol, and verify the responses.
+This crate allows users of the Reqwest crate for making HTTP requests to sign those requests with the MAuth protocol, and verify the responses.
 Usage example:

 **Note**: This crate and Rust support within Medidata is considered experimental.
 Do not